prajwalnayak7/prajwalnayak7/README.md

 ### Currently Software Engineer with about 2 years of experience, looking for exciting opportunities.
 ### Backend engineering

-- 🔭 I’m currently working on Django, Celery, Redis, Docker.
+- 🔭 I’m currently working with Django, MySQL, Celery, Redis, Docker.
-- 🌱 I’m currently learning Elasticsearch, Vuejs, Golang, Kafka, CI.
+- 🌱 I’m currently learning GO, Elasticsearch and Kafka.
 - 👯 I’m looking to collaborate on interesting and impactful projects.
 - 🤔 I’m looking for mentorship.
 - 💪🏻 When I look at the destination, the distance is no longer an impediment.